 Real life experience: Hear this car driver out- “I had not done anything wrong to anger the ghost on the road.
 I was driving my car at 90 km/hr which is normal on this road.
 I suddenly saw a toddler crawling in the middle of the road.
 I was about to push the breaks and guess what?
 The baby came onto my windshield and turned towards me with red growling eyes.
 I lost my wheels and crashed the crash guard.”

-8. Anna Flyover – A Building Full Of Ghosts
+8. Anna Flyover

 This is just a half ready, empty building facing the Anna Flyover.
 The building sadly has been the suicide venue of quite a many sad souls.
 One of the spookiest places in Chennai, this will surely haunt you for days.

 Spooky occurrence: People passing by have often told about strange echoing noises of laughter and cries.
 The nights are harrowing examples of sad darkness and chills.